Friendly or Flirty? Part 1 is here.

 I sometimes wonder if Toy Story is also based on a true story.
-How else do our earbuds get so entangled overnight?
+How else do our earbud wires get so entangled overnight?

 Yet, we all ache in knowing real life stories about friends and family whose marriage relationships are impossibly entangled.
-That’s why I offer you a few actual happenings (with names changed), hoping and praying we can keep our relationships safe.
+That’s why for this post I offer you a few actual happenings (with names changed), hoping and praying we can keep our relationships safe.

 While taking a photography class, Carolyn couldn’t help but notice her teacher’s compliments and how his attention was continually targeted towards her.
 With all the empty holes in her marriage, she began filling them by imagining herself with this other man, having romantic dinners and waltzing under starlit nights.